ZILtoid1991/pingusVM/specs/instructions.md

 * If T is 1, the function is vararg type, and calling convention hash is not present.
 * If F is 1, the function is a fiber.
 * If M is 1, the function is a member of a metatable, and metatable hash is present, which otherwise is not.
+* If P is 1, the function call has a package name hash.
 * N indicate the number of varargs passed to the function.

 ### Assembly